Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Get payment methods finished.
+1. Get payment methods finished and refactor login to use Auth0/React
 2. Get Edit Page working
 3. Review the game play experience
    - Add delete button to round in profile page